TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Svg/Index.rst

    Description
          Raw XML data for the SVG.

          Will be ignored, if "src" is defined.
 Requires `renderMode` to be set to `inline`.

-         **Deprecated: **
+         Deprecated
-         Usage without `renderMode` set to `inline is deprecated since TYPO3 9, and will stop working in TYPO3 10.
+            Usage without `renderMode` set to `inline` is deprecated since TYPO3 9, and will stop working in TYPO3 10.

 .. container:: table-row